Turbo503/CECServiceCalculator/BuildingServiceTools/README.md

 # BuildingServiceTools

 This project provides tools for calculating Canadian Electrical Code (CEC) 2024 service-load requirements for residential buildings.
-It includes calculators for individual houses and duplexes with a simple graphical user interface.
+It includes calculators for individual houses, duplexes and triplexes with a simple graphical user interface.

 ## Requirements
 - Python 3.10 or newer